sirkoik/February/README.md

     * Add some equirectangular HDRI envmaps
 * Set tone mapping / output encoding.
 This can be changed if other forms of tone mapping look better.<sup>1</sup>
 * Add a function to quickly add point lights.
 Disabled for now.
-* Add light faing in/out animation.
+* Add light fading in/out animation.
 Disabled for now.
 * Add basic sine curve that objects follow vertically.
 Want to replace with THREE.Path which the whole object follows
 * Add fog (not sure how good this looks)
 * Add some helpers